Asphalt Driveway and Parking Lot Calculator

 Estimate the asphalt and gravel needed for an asphalt driveway or parking lot installation and get a price estimate by marking the location on a map or using length and width.

-Estimated Labor & Material Cost:
+Estimated Material Cost:

-Asphalt is a cost effective and attractive option for a driveway or parking lot and requires little maintenance.
-It’s dark color gives it a attractive appearance and hides imperfections.
-When preparing for a new driveway it’s important to estimate the asphalt and other materials needed and be armed with a realistic labor cost to ensure you get a fair price.
+Different grades and types of asphalt are available, which can influence things like cost and usage.
+When preparing for a new driveway, it’s essential to estimate the asphalt and other materials needed and be armed with a realistic labor cost to ensure you get a fair price.

-How Much Asphalt do you Need?
+How Much Asphalt Do You Need?

-For example, a 10′ wide x 20′ long driveway with a depth of 3″ would would be 50 cubic feet.
+For example, a 10′ wide x 20′ long driveway with a depth of 3″ would be 50 cubic feet.

-10 × 20 × .25 = 50 ft3
+10′ × 20′ × 0.25′ = 50 ft3

 To find the amount of asphalt needed, multiply the cubic footage by 145 to find the total weight needed, then divide by 2,000.

-50 × 145 = 7,250
+50 ft3 × 145 = 7,250 lbs

-7,250 ÷ 2,000 = 3.625 tons
+7,250 lbs ÷ 2,000 = 3.625 tons

-Asphalt can be installed in different thicknesses, but 2″ is the minimum thickness it should be installed.
-Residential driveways should be 3″ thick with a 2″ thick base layer of asphalt and a 1″ thick top-wearing surface.
+You can install asphalt in different thicknesses, but 3″ is the minimum thickness you should install.
+Residential driveways should be a minimum of 3″ thick with a 2″ thick base layer of asphalt and a 1″ thick top-wearing surface.

-How Thick of a Base is Needed?
+How thick of a base is needed?